AlchemyCMS/alchemy-guides/guides/pages.md

 ### hint
 `String|Boolean`

 A tooltip displayed to content editors when selecting this page layout.
-Set to `true` to use the I18n key `alchemy.page_layout_hints.<name>`.
+Set to `true` to use a [translated hint](i18n#hints) from your locale files.

 ## Page Templates